-The Epsilon Lambda chapter of Alpha Chi Omega raises funds each semester through Casino Night and the Paint the Campus Purple 5K to support the Alpha Chi Omega Foundation which benefits Domestic Violence Awareness and The MacDowell Colony.
+While about 90% of philanthropy funds benefit SafeHaven of Tarrant County directly, the Epsilon Lambda chapter of Alpha Chi Omega also raises a percentage of funds each semester to support the Alpha Chi Omega Foundation which benefits Domestic Violence Awareness and The MacDowell Colony.
 The Alpha Chi Omega Foundation is set up to also support members and alumnae from across the nation through endowed grants and scholarships, and educational and leadership programs.
 You can read more about this on the AlphaChiOmega.org website.

 Domestic Violence Awareness